digimuza/coding-interview-api/TASK.md

 More Notes:

 - Added candidates should be kept in memory; no database/storage back-end is available.
-- Each candidate has a unique id – the server will never receive two POSTs with the same id
+- Each candidate has a unique id – the server will never receive two PUTs with the same id
 - id is any string
 - name is any string
 - skills is an array of strings; elements in the array are not duplicated (there is no [ "skill1", "skill2", "skill1" ]).